-Tires should be stored indoors in a cool, dry place.
-Water should not be allowed to collect inside them.
+Tires should be stored indoors in a cool, dry place where water cannot collect inside them.
 Tires should be placed away from electric generators/motors and sources of heat such as hot pipes.
 Storage surfaces should be clean and free of grease, gasoline or other substances which can deteriorate the rubber.